whoami-shubham/Summer_of_Code/Mentor.md

 ### Eligibility
  - You must have one or more projects on GitHub .
  - Your project should be documented so that others can understand your code .
- - Your projects should have more than five easy-to-fix and at least one moderate level issues
+ - Your projects should have two or more easy-to-fix or good-first and at least one moderate level issues

 ### Why Should You Apply?